richeytastic/rvtk/README.md

   (many apps. carry with them Qt shared libraries which can screw with automatic detection if those apps are on the system PATH).

+  In addition, ensure that separate debug and release builds are compiled.
+When integrating with Qt, QApplication will whinge if mixing build types (app will fail to start).

 - [rFeatures](../../../rFeatures)